ruizhang84/Android-team/Project1/ProjectPlan.md

 - LLD (Low Level Design document)

 ####2.2.3 Implementation
-Actual code is implemented during this phase as per the design specified.
-Unit testing is performed to test individual pieces of code and verify whether individual modules are doing what they are intended to do.
+Source code is implemented during this phase as per the design specified.
+Unit testing is performed to test individual pieces of code and to verify whether individual modules are doing what they are intended to do.

 ##### *Entry Criteria:*